Sanofi, GSK get Indian approval for late-stage trial of COVID-19 vaccine

-July 8 (Reuters) - Sanofi SA (SASY.PA) and GlaxoSmithKline Plc (GSK.L) have received an approval from Indian authorities for a late-stage clinical trial of their protein-based COVID-19 vaccine candidate, the drugmakers said on Thursday.
+(Reuters) - Sanofi SA and GlaxoSmithKline Plc have received an approval from Indian authorities for a late-stage clinical trial of their protein-based COVID-19 vaccine candidate, the drugmakers said on Thursday.

 The Indian arm of the studies will enrol roughly 3,000 adults between the ages of 18 years and 55 years, according to India’s clinical trial registry.